alan-platform/AlanForEmacs/README.md

 - Automatic indentation.
 - Flycheck integration.

-To setup up flycheck integration add the following snippit to your init.
+To setup up flycheck integration add the following snippet to your init.

 ```Emacs Lisp
 (add-hook 'alan-fabric-mode-hook